Henare Tomoana: Military leadership and land disputes

-In the 1850s and 1860s, The Crown was acquiring land in the Hawke's Bay Region very rapidly.
+In the 1850s and 1860s, The Crown was acquiring land in Hawke's Bay very rapidly.
 As a prominent Māori chief, Tomoana was involved in many of the sales.
 In 1851 he, along with his father and brothers, had signed deeds for the sale of major land blocks in Ahuriri (now the city of Napier) and at Waipukurau.
 He also took part in the sale of the Matau-a-Maui (Cape Kidnappers) block in 1855.

-Despite his own involvement in the sale of land, Tomoana was alarmed by the rate of Māori land loss in the Hawke's Bay Region in the 1850s.
+Despite his own involvement in the sale of land, Tomoana was alarmed by the rate of Māori land loss in Hawke's Bay in the 1850s.
 In 1856 he joined is elder half-brother Karaitiana Takamoana in an attempt to bridle the rate at which land was being sold by Te Hapuku, another powerful Māori leader from the same area.
 Eventually their attempt led to open conflict, and between 1857-58 Tomoana fought against Te Hapuku in a war at Te Pakiaka, near Whakatu.
 During this time he accrued large debts to European store owners, and was forced to lease or sell land to repay what he had owed.
 By 1867 he had sold a large block at Wahaparata (near the present day site of Havelock North) and had leased over 17,000 acres of land in the Heretaunga Plains to Thomas Tanner for an initial annual sum of £600.

 Regardless of his alarm over the rapidity of Māori land loss in Hawke's Bay, Tomoana was loyal to The Crown.
 In 1866, he and other Māori leaders joined forces with the Hawke's Bay Division of the Colonial Defence Force, to repel an attack by the Pai Mārire at the Battle of Omarunui.
 Then in 1868, he took command of a contingent of Māori troops from the Heretaunga-Tamatea region and supported the government's pursuit of Te Kooti up the Ruakituri River toward Wairoa.
 In December 1868 he fought at the Battle of Makaretu, helping to repel Te Kooti's incursion into the Poverty Bay area.